-LAB / VECTOR SURVEILLANCE: The District's New Jersey light traps and gravid traps have continued catching mosquitoes (Attachments #1).
-According to the graph, Culex pipiens populations are much higher than the previous year.
+7.2 Under item 7.2 of reports, the Assistant Manager reported that the District's New Jersey light traps and gravid traps have continued catching mosquitoes.
+Culex pipiens populations are much higher than the previous year.
 Culex tarsalis populations are also higher than the previous year at this time.
-Most mosquitoe species populations have increased over the past month.
-Sentinel chickens sera samples are continuing to be taken biweekly.
+Most mosquito species populations have increased over the past month.
+Sentinel chickens' sera samples are continuing to be taken biweekly.
 CO2 trapping has continued and traps are being deployed routinely.
 Mosquito pools are being submitted for mosquito-borne disease.
 As of June 1, 2022, 10 pools have been submitted for testing.

-VIRUS SURVEILLANCE: No West Nile virus (WNV) activity has been reported within the District's service area in 2022.
-WNV has been identified in 5 mosquito pools and 1 dead bird in California to date (Attachment #2).
+No West Nile virus (WNV) activity has been reported within the District's service area in 2022.
+WNV has been identified in 5 mosquito pools and 1 dead bird in California to date

-MOSQUITOFISH OPERATIONS: The District's four indoor fish tanks continue to operate normally.
+The District's four indoor fish tanks continue to operate normally.
 Currently, three tanks are working as rearing tanks with another tank holding the fry from the rearing tanks.
 Fry numbers continue to increase.
 The District's five exterior fish ponds are also being seined to stock our tanks for operational use.
 The sentinel fish tanks were placed in the public on May 26th.

-CONTROL OPERATIONS: Mosquito and Vector Control Specialists (Specialists) have continued mosquito surveillance and treatments in all sources, such as: rock pits, dredger pits, flood water areas, agricultural, ditches, drains, urban sources, etc. Seasonal staff started employment on May 23rd, most of which have been trained and are working in the field.
+Mosquito and Vector Control Specialists (Specialists) have continued mosquito surveillance and treatments in all sources, such as: rock pits, dredger pits, flood water areas, agricultural, ditches, drains, urban sources, etc. Seasonal staff started employment on May 23rd, most of which have been trained and are working in the field.
 Service requests for inspections, fish, and treatments have continued to increase over the past month.
-The District also conducted it's first ULV fogging operation on June 1st.
+The District also conducted its first ULV fogging operation on June 1st.

-AIRCRAFT OPERATIONS: As of June 1, 2022, 714Y has treated 282 acres of managed wetlands.
+As of June 1, 2022, 714Y has treated 282 acres of managed wetlands.
 The acreage at this time last year was 830 acres.
 6633K has treated 682 acres of rice.
 The acreage at this time last year was 637 acres.
 606Y has made 0 ULV adulticide treatments this year.
 Last year at this time, 606Y had made 0 ULV treatments.

-PUBLIC INFORMATION & OUTREACH: The Public Relations (PR) Department is currently preparing for the upcoming public relations season.
+The Public Relations (PR) Department is currently preparing for the upcoming public relations season.
 The PR Department is reviewing and updating (if needed) the District's website, brochures, photo and video files, and other informational documents.
 The District mobile friendly website continues to be updated as needed.
 The District public service announcements began in May 2022, running on newspapers, radio and television.
 The District's billboards went up in May as well and will continue to rotate throughout the county throughout the summer.
 The District also had a booth at Gridley's Red Suspenders Day Parade on May 21st.